bpat86/insta/README.md

 # Set up
 * Register your app in the [Instagram Developer's section](https://www.instagram.com/developer/) to receive an API access token
 * Rename .env-placeholder to .env in the project's root
-* Paste your Access Token into .env
+* Paste your access token into .env
 * npm start

 # Functionality basics